-ABOUT THIS ISSUE

-This publication contains detailed estimates for Tasmania from the quarterly Building Activity Survey.
+NOTES FORTHCOMING ISSUES ISSUE RELEASE DATE March 2003 31 July 2003 June 2003 24 October 2003 ABOUT THIS ISSUE This publication contains the first detailed estimates for Tasmania from the quarterly Building Activity Survey.
 The data are subject to revision when returns from the following quarter are processed.
-Final data for the June quarter 2002 will be released in Building Activity, Tasmania (cat. no. 8752.6) on 31 January 2003.
+Final data for the December quarter 2002 will be released in Building Activity, Tasmania (cat. no. 8752.6) on 31 July 2003.
+SIGNIFICANT REVISIONS The seasonally adjusted series have been revised as a result of the annual re-analysis of THIS ISSUE seasonal factors.
+See also paragraphs 26-28 of the Explanatory Notes.

-CHANGES IN THIS ISSUE